 All manuscripts must be written in clear and concise English.
 Please use British or American English consistently.
-De Gruyter does provide a light copyedit of manuscripts, but authors remain responsible for being their own copyeditors.
-If you have reasons to doubt your proficiency with respect to spelling, grammar, etc. (e.g., because English is not your native language), then you may wish to employ - at your expense - the services of a professional language editor.
+If you have reasons to doubt your proficiency with respect to spelling, grammar, etc. (e.g., because English is not your native language), then you may wish to employ-at your expense-the services of a professional language editor.